How Do SIPPs Work? Crucial Insights For 2025

 • It lets you pass on any remaining funds to your heirs.

-Keep in mind that there are also certain risks associated with SIPPs, such as the risk of investment losses and the impact of market fluctuations, and that managing these risks will be the individual investor’s responsibility.
+Keep in mind that there are also certain risks associated with SIPPs—such as potential investment losses and the impact of market fluctuations—and that managing these risks will be the individual investor’s responsibility.

 Some of these investment options may include: